Daffodil Festival: History

 An annual event, the festival encompasses the whole of Pierce County.
 Originally five participating cities included Tacoma, Puyallup, Sumner, Orting and Fife joined in 1959.
-The Daffodil Festival grew to become the 3rd largest floral festival in the US by the 1960s.
-With the exception of 2020 due to the COVID-19 pandemic and 1943-1945 due to the Second World War, the Daffodil Parade has been held each year since 1934.
+The Daffodil Festival grew to become the third largest floral festival in the United States by the 1960s.
+With the exception of 1943–1945 (due to the Second World War) and 2020 (due to the COVID-19 pandemic), the Daffodil Parade has been held each year since 1934.

-The first daffodils and narcissus were planted in 1910 by George Lawler at Gardenville, now the location of the Poodle Dog Restaurant in Fife.
+The first daffodils and narcissus in the area were planted in 1910 by George Lawler at Gardenville, now the location of the Poodle Dog Restaurant in Fife.
 Many of the earliest bulbs were imported from England and the Continent, sometimes at a cost of $75 a bulb.
 In 1911, Lawler purchased 9000 bulbs of all varieties and kinds and hand planted them Dutch style.
 These plantings grew to 15 acres in North Puyallup, and finally to about 100 acres on the banks of the Nisqually River near Roy.
 Other early growers were Charles and Ed Orton, Frank Chernenko, H.F.
 Groningen and L.M.Hatch.
 The largest growers were Harold Knutson in Sumner, Van Lierop in Puyallup, and Wally Staazt at Orting.
 The best viewing times are from March 15- April 1.